MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-azure.md

 ## Prerequisites

 - Have a bot that's built using the [Microsoft Bot Framework](https://dev.botframework.com) and registered with [Azure Bot Service](/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0&preserve-view=true).
+Ensure you register the bot resource as a multitenant app.

     To create an Azure bot resource, see [Create Azure bot resource](/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0#create-the-resource&preserve-view=true) section in the Bot Framework SDK documentation.
 Be sure to note the values of the Microsoft App ID and the bot handle.
 - Set the messaging endpoint in your bot configuration.
 More information: [Configure bot settings](/azure/bot-service/bot-service-manage-settings?view=azure-bot-service-4.0&preserve-view=true&tabs=userassigned)